aws-samples/amazon-location-samples/amplify-ui-geo-explore/README.md

 8. Start the app: run `npm start` from the sample app location on your computer.

 ## Deploying to Amplify
-In order to run our app in the AWS Cloud vs locally, we can deploy to AWS Amplify.
+In order to run our app in the AWS Cloud vs locally, we can deploy to AWS Amplify using the [Amplify CLI](https://docs.amplify.aws/cli/).
 Follow these steps to deploy:

 From the `amplify-ui-geo-explore` location in your terminal, run
 ```